Jolanrensen/docProcessorGradlePlugin/README.md

 Adds the @include modifier to KDocs to reuse written docs.
 Anything you can target with `[target]` with KDoc can be included in the current KDoc and will replace the `@include` line with the other content one to one.
 Visibility modifiers are ignored for now.
+Import statements are taken into account, however!
 JavaDoc is also supported.
 Add the `"java"` extension to `fileExtensions` in the plugin setup to use it.
 You can even cross include between Java and Kotlin but no conversion whatsoever will be done at the moment.